I2C - Slave Receive Data from Arduino UNO

 The Arduino example uses A4 as the I2C SDA and A5 as the I2C SCL.

-Another important thing is that the GND pins of Arduino and Ameba should be connected to each other.
+Another important thing to note is that the GND pins of Arduino and Ameba should be connected to each other.

 AMB21 / AMB22 wiring diagram: